 Academy of Forensic Sciences)

-one of about a dozen undergraduate programs to hold accreditation.
+through 2017.
+We are one of approximately 12 undergraduate programs to hold accreditation.

-A) Firstly, the job description of a CSI is nothing like that shown on
+A) The job description of a CSI is nothing like that shown on TV.
+See this list

 documents for more information.